Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Quantum communication

-Typically, the light-matter interaction between a single atom and the light-field is relative weak, which slows down the generation of maximally-entangled light-matter states as depicted in Fig.~\ref{fig:MMJaynesCummings}(c).
-To enhance the effect, we again harness the setup in Fig.~\ref{fig:MMJaynesCummings}(a), but with $N_A$ atoms instead of a single one.
+Typically, the light-matter interaction between a single atom and the light-field is relatively weak, which slows down the generation of maximally-entangled light-matter states as depicted in Fig.~\ref{figCountingStatSketch}(b).
+To enhance this effect, we again employ the setup in Fig.~\ref{figCountingStatSketch}(b), but with $N_{\text{A}}$ atoms.
 The corresponding Hamiltonian reads as